Apply for the next session

 See the Pen HTML cheatsheet 1 / display types by perpetual.education (@perpetual-education) on CodePen.

-Sometimes we’re in a rush, and we don’t write out the pseudocode, but that usually comes back to haunt us (and cost a lot more time) so, if you’re in a rush then you know it’s even more important to make a clear plan.
-Planning out what you want to do, is part of the work – and what if someone else needs to take over?
-This way, all of your time is of value – even if you have to switch gears and come back to it later.
+Sometimes we’re in a rush, and we don’t write out the pseudocode, but that usually comes back to haunt us (and cost a lot more time).
+So – if you’re in a rush, then you know it’s even more important to make a clear plan.
+Planning out what you want to do, is part of the work, and what if someone else needs to take over?
+This way, all of your time is of value even if you have to switch gears and come back to it later.

-Also, you might need to unit-test the functions and you might also test the form actions.
+Also, you might need to unit-test the functions, and you might also test the form actions.
 So, they need to be separate and then composed together.

 2. With a form